-The Hotel Saugatuck is one of Michigan's Historical Landmarks, but you wouldn’t know it after its complete renovation in 2016.
+The Hotel Saugatuck is one of Michigan's Historical Landmarks, but you wouldn’t know that following its complete renovation in 2016.

 Reopened with its new name and an upscale sensibility, the Hotel Saugatuck invites you to leave behind your stressful schedules and anxiety, and join us for the ultimate romantic getaway on Michigan's Art Coast.

 Located at the gateway of Saugatuck's Historic District, reminiscent of vintage, small-town America, we are just a short walk to downtown and or to Douglas, where you will find many unique boutique shops, art galleries and restaurants.

 Our luxury, 18-room bed and breakfast offers the ultimate in guest service, modern comfort, and amenities unlike any property in the area, along with gourmet breakfast and tempting desserts delivered to your room.

 Each of our 18 spacious rooms features king beds, fireplaces, Jason Hydrotherapy tubs with Microsilk technology, a separate shower with rain shower head plus body sprays, flatscreen TVs with Netflix and Pandora, luxury linens, coffee maker, wet bar, and outdoor grill access with utensils.

 Six of our rooms are in three duplex cottages apart from the main building.
 Each has a porch with Adirondack chairs.